Independence Day (1996 film): Plot

-Whitmore orders evacuations of the targeted cities in the US, but it is too late.
-Each saucer fires a destructive beam, incinerating all of the targeted cities, killing millions.
-Whitmore, the Levinsons and a few others escape aboard Air Force One while Jasmine, Dylan, and their dog Boomer take shelter in a tunnel's inspection alcove, emerging once the destruction is over.
+Whitmore orders evacuations of Los Angeles, New York City, and the District of Columbia, but it is too late.
+Each saucer fires a beam, incinerating every targeted city, killing millions.
+Whitmore, the Levinsons, and a few others barely escape aboard Air Force One while Jasmine, Dylan, and their dog Boomer take shelter in a tunnel's inspection alcove and escape the destruction of Los Angeles.

-On July 3, counterattacks against the invaders are thwarted by the alien warships' force fields.
-Each saucer launches a swarm of shielded fighters which decimate the human fighter squadrons and military bases.
-Captain Hiller's entire squadron is wiped out, including his best friend and wingman Jimmy.
+On July 3, Earth's military retaliations against the invaders are thwarted by the alien warships' force fields.
+Each saucer launches shielded fighters, devastating the human fighter squadrons and military bases, including Captain Hiller's.
 Hiller lures an enemy fighter into the Grand Canyon before ejecting from his plane, blinding the fighter using his parachute and causing the alien to crash in the Mojave Desert.
-He subdues the downed alien and flags down a convoy of refugees, transporting the alien to Area 51, where Whitmore's group has landed.
+He subdues the downed alien and flags down a convoy of refugees, transporting the alien to Area 51, where Whitmore's plane has landed.

-Defense Secretary Albert Nimzicki reveals that a government faction has been involved in a UFO conspiracy since 1947 when one of the invaders' fighters crashed in Roswell.
-Area 51 houses the now-refurbished ship and three alien corpses recovered from the crash.
-As chief scientist Dr. Brackish Okun examines the alien captured by Steven, it awakens, telepathically invades Okun's mind and launches a psychic attack against Whitmore before it is killed by Secret Service agents and military personnel.
-Whitmore reveals what he learned when they were linked: the invaders plan to annihilate Earth's inhabitants and steal their natural resources, as they have done to other planets before them.
+U.S. Defense Secretary Albert Nimziki reveals that a government faction has been involved in a UFO conspiracy since 1947, when one of the invaders' fighters crashed near Roswell, New Mexico.
+Area 51 houses the refurbished ship and three alien corpses from the crash.
+Dr. Brackish Okun, the chief scientist, examines the alien captured by Steven, which awakens, telepathically invades Okun's mind, and psychically attacks Whitmore then is killed by Secret Service agents and military personnel.
+Whitmore learns the invaders' plan from the psychic attack; they intend to annihilate Earth's inhabitants and harvest its natural resources, as they have done to other civilizations.